 Like a genuinely loving brood, they're committed to being the absolute best officers that they can be, and under the watch of the fastidious Raymond Holt, that means doing everything the right way — fairly, correctly, by-the-book.

-A largely unspoken (but not unnoticed by longtime viewers) aspect of this do-right attitude is that a group anchored by members of marginalized communities, including two African-American leaders, one of them a gay man; and two Latinx officers, one of them an open bisexual, has to keep its nose clean and deliver nothing short of excellence if they want to be taken seriously.
+A largely unspoken (but not unnoticed by longtime viewers) aspect of this do-right attitude is that a group anchored by members of marginalized communities, including two African-American leaders, one of them a gay man; and two Latinx officers, one of them openly bisexual, has to keep its nose clean and deliver nothing short of excellence if they want to be taken seriously.

 Jake is the only one who can play the part of the super cop, but within limits.
 After all, what he does reflects upon Holt, a truth driven home when, for several episodes, the pair went into witness protection together.
 Until this season, Holt was in the running to become the first openly gay black commissioner of the NYPD.